Dorman High School

-Paul M. Dorman High School is a high school located in Roebuck, South Carolina, United States.
-The school is part of Spartanburg County School District Six.
+Paul M. Dorman High School is a public high school located in unincorporated Spartanburg County, South Carolina, United States.
+It is the only comprehensive high school in Spartanburg County School District 6.
+It has a Roebuck post office address; neither campus is in the Roebuck census-designated place.

 It consists of a main campus for 10th-12th graders and a separate campus for 9th graders, and a College, Career, and Fine Arts Center.
 The center features an auditorium, multiple classrooms, an art gallery, kitchen, student center, and computer labs.
 The campus is located at the intersection of Interstate 26 and Highway 221 in Spartanburg County.

 History

 1985 hostage incident

 On March 29, 1985, a fifteen year old freshman came to school with a loaded .38-caliber Colt revolver.
 Then teacher, Ms. Peggy Larson, who taught algebra, suspected one of her students of drinking and attempted to take him to the school's principal's office.
-The student then broke away, fled out a side door to his home.
+The student then broke away and fled out a side door to his home.
 This student then returned to the school later the same day with his gun, and held four students hostage inside a classroom.

 The incident lasted until a local pastor stepped into the classroom to talk down the student.
-The student was arrested, charged with four counts of kidnapping, and was then sent to Columbia, for a psychological evaluation.
+The student was arrested, charged with four counts of kidnapping, and was then sent to Columbia for a psychological evaluation.
 After that, the student was then sent to then Spartanburg General Hospital, now called Spartanburg Regional, psychiatric's unit.
 After being released, the student was placed on probation until his 21st birthday, as well as being barred from being on school grounds, or intimidating the victims of this incident.
 Due to the student's age, as he was a minor, his name was not released.